 Capable of taking a bullet to the head inbetween the eyes, and surviving without any regeneration period.

-Fullmetal Alchemist has Olivia Armstrong being introduced to an army of artificial "humans".
+Fullmetal Alchemist has Olivier Armstrong being introduced to an army of artificial "humans".
 Souls of those killed in Amestrian wars are collected and infused into white, emaciated, nigh-immortal bodies created by alchemy.
 The goal of the Amestris high command was to use these puppets to replace their human armies, creating more soldiers from the souls of their fallen enemies.

 There's also the "perfected" human chimerae.